busbud/coding-challenge-frontend-b/README.md

 Because this app is standalone and uses redux for the state management, it is possible to be used inside another websites or systems.
 In this way it will be possible to enable Busbud partners to offer pre-configured trip results in their own systems.

-> This three enhancements together would enable to offer this product as a service.
+> This three enhancements together would make possible to offer this product as a service.

 ## Notes